top of page

 you need to understand where your brand sits.

-What are markets and segments?
+What are your markets and segments?

 Studying competitors helps you identify: